 - Honorable Robert M. Dyer, Mayor, City of Virginia Beach

-- Honorable Paul Freiling, Mayor, City of Williamsburg
+- Honorable Shannon E. Glover, Mayor, City of Portsmouth

 - Honorable Michael J. Hipple, James City County Board of Supervisors

-- Honorable W. Eugene Hunt, Mayor, City of Poquoson
+- Honorable Douglas G. Pons, Mayor, City of Williamsburg (Vice-Chair)

 - Honorable McKinley L. Price, DDS, Mayor, City of Newport News